knowitall/reverb/README.md

 ReVerb is a program that automatically identifies and extracts binary relationships from English sentences.
 ReVerb is designed for Web-scale information extraction, where the target relations cannot be specified in advance and speed is important.

 ReVerb takes raw text as input, and outputs (argument1, relation phrase, argument2) triples.
-For example, given the sentence "Oranges are high in vitamin C," ReVerb will extract the triple (oranges, are high in, vitamin c).
+For example, given the sentence "Bananas are an excellent source of potassium," ReVerb will extract the triple (bananas, be source of, potassium).

 More information is available at the ReVerb homepage: <http://reverb.cs.washington.edu>